liyin2015/superpixel_crfasrnn/README.md

 Keras/Tensorflow code for the "CRF-RNN" semantic image segmentation method, published in the ICCV 2015 paper [Conditional Random Fields as Recurrent Neural Networks](http://www.robots.ox.ac.uk/~szheng/papers/CRFasRNN.pdf).
 This paper was initially described in an [arXiv tech report](http://arxiv.org/abs/1502.03240).
 The [online demo](http://crfasrnn.torr.vision) of this project won the Best Demo Prize at ICCV 2015.
 Original Caffe-based code of this project can be found [here](https://github.com/torrvision/crfasrnn).
 Results produced with this Keras/Tensorflow code are almost identical to that with the Caffe-based version.

-The above code is modified to incorporate papers published in ICIP 2018, Superpixel-enhanced Pairwise Conditional Random Fields for Semantic Segmentation.

 If you use this code/model for your research, please cite the following paper:
 ```
 @inproceedings{crfasrnn_ICCV2015,